-“There were a handful of high-profile opportunities that came our way that we just nailed – and we had to nail them – it was very important that we get them right, and we did it and that helped us seal our brand.”
-To populate the Council with an array of talented people, groups and businesses, Khan and her team took to social media to encourage people in the design space to join up for free – a model that still exists, but will change in the future, says the founder.
+“There were a handful of high-profile opportunities that came the way that we just nailed – and we had to nail them – we needed to get them right, and we did it and that helped us sell our brand.”
+To populate the Council with an array of talented people, groups, and businesses, Khan and her team took to social media to encourage people in the design space to join up for free – a model that still exists, but will change in the future, says the founder.

 “Everybody wanted to see more structured opportunities.
-For the designers we had to help them increase their revenue streams, for the media, the bloggers, we needed to get them better range and better variety, and also more opportunities for exposure.
-And for the factories and textiles they just needed a better way to communicate with the industry players so they can let their products be known and their services be heard about.
+For the designers we had to help them increase their revenue streams, for the media, the bloggers, we needed to get them a better range and better variety, and also more opportunities for exposure.
+And for the factories and textiles, they just needed a better way to communicate with the industry players so they can let their products be known and their services are heard about.

 “So we became the place for all of that to take place.
 All our initiatives are undertaken with that in mind.
 Everything that we do, whether we’re working on fashion week, or an exhibition, or a talk, or collaborating with a world forum, or an event, we always bear in mind how is this going to benefit all of our industry players.
 How are they going to get the most out of this?